ElyarSadig/Go-Concurrent-Web-Scraper/README.md

 This is a simple web scraper built in Go that retrieves product information from a website concurrently using Goroutines and channels.
 The scraper uses the popular gocolly library for HTML parsing and a concurrent design to speed up the data collection process.

 ## How It Works
-The scraper collects product information from a [website](https://scrapeme.live/shop/) that lists pokemonproducts products on multiple pages.
+The scraper collects product information from a [website](https://scrapeme.live/shop/) that lists pokemon products on multiple pages.
 It concurrently visits each page, extracts relevant product data, and stores it in a slice of PokemonProduct structs.
 The collected data is then written to a CSV file using another Goroutine, ensuring concurrent writing and efficient data handling.

 ## Installation
 1. Make sure you have Go installed.
 If not, you can download and install it from the [official website](https://go.dev/).